 This course prepares the observer to become interns at our teaching clinic.
 Observers are exposed to clinical risk management, including HIPAA and OSHA regulations, clean needle technique, herb formulation, CPR and First Aid techniques and provided resources to prepare for pre-clinical exams.
 Students will be provided with opportunities to experience a mock treatment and witness treatments given by licensed practitioners in a theater-style clinic.
 In this setting, students will be able to gain experience developing their own clinical skills.

-Prerequisite: T102, A101, or concurrent enrollment.
-Credits/Hours: 1/30.
+Prerequisite: Clinic Orientation, HBV Acknowledgment Form; Credits/Hours: 1/30.

 C102 Practitioner Observation